Canon 30D vs Sony A77

 Travel and landscape photographers will find it useful that the A77 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 30D and the A77 have been discontinued, but can regularly be found used on eBay.
+Both the 30D and the A77 have been discontinued, but can regularly be found used on ebay.
 The 30D was replaced by the Canon 40D, while the A77 was followed by the Sony A77 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 30D and A77 can be found, respectively, in the Canon 30D Manual (free pdf) or the online Sony A77 Manual.

 So what is the bottom line?
 Is the Canon 30D better than the Sony A77 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.